 What is a Separation Agreement?

-A separation agreement is a contract between a husband and wife, or partners.
+A separation agreement is a contract between spouses, or partners.
 It usually resolves all issues relating to division of assets, child custody, child support etc. The agreement must be in writing and signed by each party after they have taken independent legal advice.

 We strongly recommend that you have a lawyer draft the agreement for you.
-Even in cases of amicable separations, it is essential for your future security to have a signed, legal separation agreement.
+Even in cases of amicable separations, it is essential for your future security to have a signed, legally binding separation agreement.

 Can I afford to keep the house?